Public Opinion Polling

 The Paul Simon Institute's public opinion polls address Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.

-The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Poll™ has been conducted since 2010.
-In addition to helping chart public opinion for policymakers, graduate students also use the polling to include questions useful to them in their papers, dissertations and research projects.
+The Simon Poll™ of registered voters in Illinois has been conducted since 2008.
+In addition to helping chart public opinion for policymakers, graduate students also use the polling to include questions useful to them in their papers, dissertations, and research projects.

 A range of public policy issues